jwilson8767/drupal-cloudformation/readme.md

 2. Create your new project:
     - Create a GitHub repository for your project, then clone it into a local directory.
     <!--  TODO Update this link when the template project files have a repository -->
-    - Copy the template project files into your project directory using `git archive --format=tar --remote=<repository URL> HEAD | tar xf -`
+    - Pull the drupal project template files into the project directory using `git pull https://github.com/jwilson8767/nemac-drupal-template.git`
     - Commit your code to the github repository using `git add --all && commit -m "template" && push origin master`
 3. <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=someproject-com&templateURL=https://s3.amazonaws.com/nemac-cloudformation/master/templates/drupal-project.yaml">Click here to create a new Drupal Project stack.</a>
-4.
 5. When the environment stack creation completes, copy the EB Domain Name from the Outputs panel to your address bar, then add `/user` to login to your drupal environment.
-6.

 ### <span id="clone-production"></span>Cloning the production environment to develop in a safe environment.
 Do this if you have a branch you want to experiment with, test new updates to Drupal, or just develop in your own space without disrupting the production environment.
 Later you can either commit your changes to the master branch of the project's github repository(at which point the changes will be automatically deployed to the production environment) or [assign your new environment as the production environment for the Application stack](#replace-production-environment).